estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D52 - May 4, 2018
+Too tired to work on anything too challenging.
+Did a little cleanup and pulled together some images I've been needing. #100DaysOfCode #Swift #iOS

 ### R2D51 - May 3, 2018
 Wrestling with a scrollview that doesn't want to scroll back to the top after its content has been updated. #100DaysOfCode #Swift #iOS